 After being idle for 30 minutes (configurable within slurm.conf's SuspendTime field) the dynamically provisioned compute nodes will be de-allocated to release resources.
 You can validate this by running sinfo periodically and observing the cluster size fall back to 2.

 Congratulations, you've created a Slurm cluster on Google Cloud Platform and used its latest features to auto-scale your cluster to meet workload demand!
-You can use this model to run any variety of jobs, and it scales to hundreds of instances in minutes using just one command.
+You can use this model to run any variety of jobs, and it scales to hundreds of instances in minutes by simply requesting the nodes in Slurm.

 Are you building something cool using Slurm's new GCP-native functionality?
 Have questions?
 Have a feature suggestion?
 Reach out to the Google Cloud team today through Google Cloud's High Performance Computing Solutions website, or chat with us in the Google Cloud & Slurm Discussion Group!